Programmes

 National Quantum Computing Hub (NQCH)

-NQCH was set up to promote industry collaborations and accelerate advancements in quantum computing technology, research, and applications for Singapore and the world.
+NQCH was set up to promote industry collaborations and accelerate advancements in quantum computing technology, research, and applications.

-This platform is a joint initiative led by a team comprising of members from the Centre for Quantum Technologies (CQT), A*STAR’s Institute of High Performance Computing (IHPC), and the National Supercomputing Centre (NSCC)”
+This programme is a joint initiative led by a team comprising of members from the Centre for Quantum Technologies (CQT), A*STAR’s Institute of High Performance Computing (IHPC), and the National Supercomputing Centre (NSCC).

 National Quantum Federated Foundry (NQFF)